kuhnchris/ossmoney3/readme.md

 ### If you'd like to help, fork and create something from that base

-This repository is mainly an educational repository to learn djangoÂ>=2.1..
+This repository is mainly an educational repository to learn django >= 2.1..